emard/esp32ecp5/README.md

-can mount and unmount SD card multiple times while v1.15-v1.19 crash at next mount/umount. v1.21 is new and full of fresh features, most things work like on 1.14 but flashing of
+can mount and unmount SD card multiple times while v1.15-v1.19 crash at next mount/umount. v1.21 is new and full of fresh features, most things work like on 1.14.
-FPGA SPI chip currently doesn't work.

     import gc
     print(gc.mem_free())